-In any client conversation or sales pitch in commercial real estate brokerage it is essential that the information that you put forward is ‘real time relevant’.
-Good information for the location will help the client accept that you are the agent of choice for the listing challenge or the active deal.
+In any client conversation or sales pitch in commercial real estate brokerage, the information that you put forward must be ‘real-time relevant’.
+Good information about the location will help the client accept that you are the agent of choice for the listing challenge or the active deal.

 Preparation is the key to making your listing and property information standout.
 You only have one chance to attract and convert the interest of the client; if they ‘want time to think about it’, then you will have most likely lost the deal and they want to speak to other agents.
 You won’t win every listing, but you should convert at greater than 75%.
 That is the standard expected of a top agent.